4ms/metamodule/docs/Setup.md

   - cmake v3.24 or later
   - ninja (not required on MinGW or if you configure cmake to use a different generator)
   - gcc/g++ 12, or clang 16 or later (for unit tests)
-  - arm-none-eabi-gcc toolchain 12.2 or later
+  - arm-none-eabi-gcc toolchain 12.2 or later.
+     - Versions 12.2, 12.3, and 14.1 have been extensively tested.
+     - Note that to compile plugins using the SDK, you **must** use 12.3 of the arm-none-eabi-gcc toolchain.
+So if you are compiling plugins and also firmware on the same maching, it's often easiest to just use 12.3 for both.
   - xxd
   - python3
   - optional: flatc according to version of flatbuffers submodule